Reducing the barriers for immune repertoire research: An in-depth interview with Dr. Felix Breden

 You mentioned having bioinformaticians redo the same analyses.
 Do you think it is always required to have a bioinformatics specialist for analyzing data that lab scientists could handle themselves?
 The skill sets required for computational analysis are somewhat different from those used in wet lab experiments.

+By redoing the analyses I mean the initial bioinformatic processing (such as immune receptor reannotation) that must be done before statistical analysis of the data.
+And that’s what the AIRR Data Commons aims to do: to have these initial steps done once and made available in a public database, so researchers wouldn’t have to repeat them.
 And the iReceptor Gateway provides a user-friendly interface for researchers to search metadata and find datasets relevant to their study.
 You can find data sets from patients with autoimmune diseases and controls.
 You can look at the germline and infer the germline genes that this individual has for personalized genotype inferred from a huge number of expressed b-cell or T-cell receptor sequences.
 You can also combine data from multiple datasets and analyze them with advanced packages.
 We always use the term ‘reducing the barrier’ for researchers to access and analyze these data.
+I believe the use of iReceptor for querying and analyzing such data has been referenced in the literature over 100 times now.
+This increasing attention and usage are promising.
+There is a huge potential for scientists to contribute their data to the AIRR Data Commons, and utilize resources such as the Gateway and from the University of Texas Southwestern Medical Center.

 What is your experience with data reproducibility?
 Different versions of software or different approaches designed to get to the same goal will sometimes yield very different results.
 What is your experience there?

 Reproducibility is a huge problem.
 The iReceptor group at Simon Fraser and the VDJServer team at UTSW have curated many data sets into the AIRR Data Commons, and in a few instances, the same data sets have been curated by the two groups.
 This was the case for the large number of COVID studies produced in a collaboration between several COVID research teams and Adaptive Biotechnologies company.
 But this situation can be used to examine one aspect of reproducibility.
 The iReceptor approach aims to present data as close as possible to how the researcher published it, while other groups like VDJServer, and OAS at Charlotte Dean’s lab in Oxford, in most cases reanalyze data through a single pipeline.
 Comparing the results from the analysis of the same data set with two different approaches, is one way to examine the robustness of this type of repertoire analysis.
 But of course, it is important to make sure the user is aware of that situation.
 The MiAIRR standards developed by the AIRR Community is the minimal set of metadata to accompany a data set, that allows for researchers to understand how the data were processed at each step, starting with preparation of sample, sequencing protocols and then bioinformatic analysis.
 This is one way that a researcher can understand how the data were processed overall, and whether they want to include sets of data in their final analysis.
+Overall, the heterogeneity in data annotation and processing methods is a challenge to achieving reproducibility in the AIRR Data Commons.
+If two researchers take the raw data and come up with different answers because they use different pipelines – we need to know about that and be able to control for that if possible.
+The Software Working Group of the AIRR Community works on interoperability and creating a common format to ensure that data can be moved from one analysis platform to another without recoding.
+This makes it much easier to analyze the same data with different pipelines.
+This is an evolving process and there is still a huge amount of work to be done understanding how reproducible these data and analyses are, and what contributes to reproducibility.

 You’re also involved in the International Union of Immunological Societies (IUIS).
 What is their role in repertoire research and why are they important to germline references in general?

 My wife, Jamie Scott, and I have been working closely with the IUIS to develop a more open and transparent community-based approach to evaluating and naming T-cell receptor and Immunoglobulin germline genes, similar to what we have done with the AIRR Community.
 Jamie is heading the IUIS Nomenclature Committee, while I am currently leading the Immunoglobulin and T Cell Receptor Nomenclature Sub-Committee.
 With so much data coming down the line, we need to coordinate multiple germline data sets to provide good reference sets for the community.
 The IUIS has the strongest mandate for developing and validating these resources and helping researchers understand what’s available and how the data have been validated.
 For example, Corey Watson is producing huge data sets of these germline genes from multiple individuals, mostly working with humans, while other groups are producing similar large data sets working with the macaque.
 Data on the different inbred mouse strains are also exploding, so it’s going to be a real challenge.
 However, working with the IUIS behind us, we’ll be able to reach out to people and explain what’s available.
 We hope to make significant progress with the support of IUIS.
+I think one important aspect of your question is related to the importance of germline data sets for ensuring reproducibility.
+The first step is to collect the sequences from the patient and annotate them against the germline data sets to understand their origin.
+Genes that came from VDJ recombination are unique to immunoglobulin and T cell receptor loci.
+Therefore, it is crucial to understand this process, and without a reliable germline reference, that would be impossible.
+Once you have this reference, you can talk about expanded clones, but you need to know the germline genes and the mutation patterns to determine if you have five or just one clone.
+These references are essential, but people are unaware of what is available and about the inadequacies of some of the databases.
+I believe that the IUIS is the group that can address this issue because they have the mandate, and people are using this for critical medical reasons.
+I expect this issue to be resolved in the next year or so to the benefit of the immunogenetics community, and overall biomedical research.

 What is the current state of the reference databases?
 How do you see these databases developing?

+I believe that the International Union of Immunological Societies (IUIS) can serve as a platform for researchers to understand the advantages and disadvantages of the different data sets available for humans, chimps, mice, and other species as their germline repertoires are developed.
+While the new IUIS TR and IG Nomenclature Review Committee is still developing, I don’t think it’s possible for us to create a perfect data set that everyone will use.
+Instead, our role will be to coordinate the various groups that are focusing on these genes in multiple organisms.
+Essentially, we will serve as a clearinghouse for the data available and the resources accessible.
 Based on a schema developed by the Germline Database Working Group of the AIRR Community, we can establish a process that assigns a permanent identifier to all germline sequences.
 This identifier would allow different groups to input their metadata and specify where they believe the sequence occurs on the locus, and even assign different names to the gene in some cases.
 Having a permanent identifier that all databases can reference would be a significant advantage to the field.
 Our vision for the IUIS and the societies we work with is to provide an avenue to disseminate information about germline databases and their applications in a fair and transparent manner.

 And towards the future, do you see any big changes to how germlines are either being curated or how they are being used?